issuu/amqp_director/README2.md

 * The key `reply_queue` tells us if there should be an explicitly named reply queue. the default is just to create one randomly.
 * The key `routing_key` tells the client part where to route outgoing messages.
+* The key `consumer_tag` is optional and tells what consumer tag to set.
 * The key `exchange` is optional and tells what exchange to set.
 It can be set as a topic exchange for instance so one can route messages by topic.
 * The key `consume_queue` tells the server to consume from this queue.
 It is an error